AvarionMC/PluginHider/README.md

 ### `hide_hidden_plugin_commands`

 If a plugin is hidden, should we also hide its commands?
-By default this is true.
+By default, this is true.

 The commands can still be executable, they're just not visible anymore.